redis/redis-doc/docs/manual/scaling.md

 exchange, which is more suited to exchange information between nodes using little bandwidth and processing time.

-Redis Cluster and Docker
+### Redis Cluster and Docker
----

-Currently Redis Cluster does not support NATted environments and in general environments where IP addresses or TCP ports are remapped.
+Currently, Redis Cluster does not support NATted environments and in general environments where IP addresses or TCP ports are remapped.

 Docker uses a technique called *port mapping*: programs running inside Docker containers may be exposed with a different port compared to the one the program believes to be using.
-This is useful in order to run multiple containers using the same ports, at the same time, in the same server.
+This is useful for running multiple containers using the same ports, at the same time, in the same server.

-In order to make Docker compatible with Redis Cluster you need to use the **host networking mode** of Docker.
-Please check the `--net=host` option in the [Docker documentation](https://docs.docker.com/engine/userguide/networking/dockernetworks/) for more information.
+To make Docker compatible with Redis Cluster, you need to use Docker's **host networking mode**.
+Please see the `--net=host` option in the [Docker documentation](https://docs.docker.com/engine/userguide/networking/dockernetworks/) for more information.

-Redis Cluster data sharding
+### Redis Cluster data sharding
----

 Redis Cluster does not use consistent hashing, but a different form of sharding where every key is conceptually part of what we call a **hash slot**.

-There are 16384 hash slots in Redis Cluster, and to compute what is the hash slot of a given key, we simply take the CRC16 of the key modulo 16384.
+There are 16384 hash slots in Redis Cluster, and to compute the hash slot for a given key, we simply take the CRC16 of the key modulo 16384.

-Every node in a Redis Cluster is responsible for a subset of the hash slots, so for example you may have a cluster with 3 nodes, where:
+Every node in a Redis Cluster is responsible for a subset of the hash slots, so, for example, you may have a cluster with 3 nodes, where:

 * Node A contains hash slots from 0 to 5500.
 * Node B contains hash slots from 5501 to 11000.
 * Node C contains hash slots from 11001 to 16383.

-This allows to add and remove nodes in the cluster easily.
-For example if I want to add a new node D, I need to move some hash slots from nodes A, B, C to D. Similarly if I want to remove node A from the cluster I can just move the hash slots served by A to B and C. When the node A will be empty I can remove it from the cluster completely.
+This makes it easy to add and remove cluster nodes.
+For example, if I want to add a new node D, I need to move some hash slots from nodes A, B, C to D. Similarly, if I want to remove node A from the cluster, I can just move the hash slots served by A to B and C. Once node A is empty, I can remove it from the cluster completely.

-Because moving hash slots from a node to another does not require stopping operations, adding and removing nodes, or changing the percentage of hash slots hold by nodes, does not require any downtime.
+Moving hash slots from a node to another does not require stopping any operations; therefore, adding and removing nodes, or changing the percentage of hash slots held by a node, requires no downtime.

-Redis Cluster supports multiple key operations as long as all the keys involved into a single command execution (or whole transaction, or Lua script execution) all belong to the same hash slot.
-The user can force multiple keys to be part of the same hash slot by using a concept called *hash tags*.
+Redis Cluster supports multiple key operations as long as all of the keys involved in a single command execution (or whole transaction, or Lua script execution) belong to the same hash slot.
+The user can force multiple keys to be part of the same hash slot by using a feature called *hash tags*.

-Hash tags are documented in the Redis Cluster specification, but the gist is that if there is a substring between {} brackets in a key, only what is inside the string is hashed, so for example `this{foo}key` and `another{foo}key` are guaranteed to be in the same hash slot, and can be used together in a command with multiple keys as arguments.
+Hash tags are documented in the Redis Cluster specification, but the gist is that if there is a substring between {} brackets in a key, only what is inside the string is hashed.
+For example, they keys `user:{123}:profile` and `user:{123}:account` are guaranteed to be in the same hash slot because they share the same hash tag.
+As a result, you can operate on these two keys in the same multi-key operation.

-Redis Cluster master-replica model
+### Redis Cluster master-replica model
----

-In order to remain available when a subset of master nodes are failing or are not able to communicate with the majority of nodes, Redis Cluster uses a master-replica model where every hash slot has from 1 (the master itself) to N replicas (N-1 additional replica nodes).
+To remain available when a subset of master nodes are failing or are not able to communicate with the majority of nodes, Redis Cluster uses a master-replica model where every hash slot has from 1 (the master itself) to N replicas (N-1 additional replica nodes).